Pierce LePage

 Pierce LePage (born January 22, 1996) is a Canadian track athlete who competes in the decathlon.
-He is the 2022 World silver medalist, 2018 Commonwealth silver medalist, and 2019 Pan American bronze medalist.
+He is the 2023 World champion, and the first Canadian to win the decathlon title at the World Athletics Championships.
+LePage is also the 2022 World silver medalist, 2018 Commonwealth silver medallist, and 2019 Pan American bronze medallist.
 LePage represented Canada at the 2020 Summer Olympics, finishing in fifth place.

 Career

+Early years and Commonwealth silver (2015–18)

 Starting track and field at the age of 12 and the decathlon at the age of 17, LePage emerged as a star athlete in 2015 after breaking the Canadian junior decathlon record.
 LePage then gained funding through the RBC Training Ground talent identification program in 2016.
 That same year he attended the Décastar meet, and scored above 8000 points for the first time.
 In 2017, LePage attended the Hypo-Meeting for the first time, finishing in seventeenth position, and then won the NACAC Combined Events Championships.
 Domestically, he won the decathlon event at the 2017 Canadian Track and Field Championships, albeit in the absence of then-reigning Olympic bronze medalist Damian Warner.

 LePage was named to the Canadian team for the 2018 Commonwealth Games taking place in Gold Coast, Australia.
 In his first major championship appearance, he unexpectedly drew major media attention in his home country when teammate Warner, who led the event until midway through the second day, was triple-faulted in the pole vault and withdrew from the event.
 LePage then became the focus of the country's medal hopes and scored a personal best 8,171 points to win the silver medal behind Lindon Victor of Grenada.
 After his podium finish, LePage said that "for me, this is a huge stepping stone going from local competitions to a big event like the Commonwealth Games."
 He credited Warner for his support, calling him "someone to talk to, lean on if you need help and at Commonwealth he was helpful — I probably couldn't have a won a silver medal without him there because he's a great leader by example."
 However, the remainder of his season was derailed by UCL and hamstring injuries, the latter sustained in an attempted comeback at the Décastar.